 Scarlet fever is caused by specific bacteria.
 The bacteria produces a toxin that causes a rash.
 Scarlet fever usually develops in conjunction with

-Factors that increase your risk of getting scarlet fever include: Untreated strep infectionClose contact with someone who has an untreated strep infectionOvercrowded conditions, such as a school or daycare
+Factors that may increase your chance of scarlet fever include: Untreated strep infectionClose contact with someone who has an untreated strep infectionOvercrowded conditions, such as a school or daycare

 Symptoms may include: High feverSpecific, spreading rash that feels like sand paperFlushing in the face with paleness around the mouthRed streaks, called Pastia's lines, on elbows, underarms, and body creasesSwollen glands in the neckChillsPain in the abdomenBright red tongueBody achesHeadacheVomiting